 I have experience translating between English and Spanish including reports, policy documents and project proposals for Trócaire, Peace Brigades International, WeEffect, AWO International and the International Centre for Research on Women among others.

-My experience in interpreting includes consecutive interpretation in Ireland and Guatemala at workshops, press conferences, accompanying international delegations and field visits for Trócaire, The Latin American Solidarity Centre, and the International Land Coalition.
+My experience in interpreting includes consecutive interpretation in Ireland and Guatemala at workshops, seminars, press conferences, accompanying international delegations and field visits for Trócaire, The Latin American Solidarity Centre, the International Land Coalition and Friends of the Earth, Ireland.